KeepThinkingYX/Xi-Yang/README.md

 ## Education

 [KONNO Laboratory](http://gmhost.lk.cis.iwate-u.ac.jp/index.html)
-Ph.D in Faculty of Engineering from Iwate University, Japan in 2018
+Ph.D. in Faculty of Engineering from Iwate University, Japan in 2018
 ME degree in Faculty of Engineering from Iwate University, Japan in 2015
 [Zhiyi Zhang](http://cie.nwsuaf.edu.cn/szdw/js/2008118167/index.htm)
 BE degree in College of Information Engineering from Northwest A&F University, China in 2012